TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Method

 \subsection{Temporal Cross-Frame Attention Guidance}

 To capture the temporal correlation in the video clip during training, a prevalent approach involves reshaping the latent tensor.
 This involves shifting the spatial information to the first dimension, a technique employed in VideoLDM \cite{blattmann2023videoldm}.
-This reshaping is done before passing the hidden activation into the temporal layers, allowing the model to learn about the ``correlation'' of spatial components through the convolutional layers.
-As shown in \FigRef{fig:pipe}, the temporal attention map is obtained by $\bAA_m = \text{Softmax}(\QQ_m\KK_m^{T}/\sqrt{d}) \in \Reals^{d_h \times N_F \times N_F}$, where $d_h$ is the spatial dimensions of this tensor, and $\QQ_m \in \Reals^{d_{h} \times N_F \times d}$, and $\KK_m \in \Reals^{d_{h} \times N_F \times d}$, respectively.
+The reshaping is done before passing the hidden activation into the temporal layers, allowing the model to learn about the ``correlation'' of spatial components through the convolutional layers.
+As shown in blue section in \FigRef{fig:pipe}, the temporal attention map is obtained by $\bAA_m = \text{Softmax}(\QQ_m\KK_m^{T}/\sqrt{d}) \in \Reals^{d_h \times N_F \times N_F}$, where $d_h$ is the spatial dimensions of this tensor, $\QQ_m \in \Reals^{d_{h} \times N_F \times d}$, and $\KK_m \in \Reals^{d_{h} \times N_F \times d}$.

-What is different from the spatial counterpart is that now $\bAA_m$ learns about the relation between the all activation components across frames.
-For instance, $\bAA_m^{(x,y,i,j)}$ denotes the activation at location $(x,y)$ between frame $i$ and frame $j$.
-We denote such tensors as $\bAA_m^{(i,j)}(x,y)$ to keep the notation consistency.
-As seen in our visual investigation (\FigRef{fig:mot}, last row), the background attention is higher when the cross frame attention compares the frames that are temporally far from each other, and the foreground attention is higher when the frames are closer in the video sequence.
+What is different from the spatial counterpart is that now $\bAA_m$ learns about the relation between the correlated components across all frames.
+For instance, $\bAA_m^{(x,y,i,j)}$ denotes the correlation at location $(x,y)$ between frame $i$ and frame $j$.
+We denote such tensors as $\bAA_m^{(i,j)}(x,y)$ to keep the notation consistent.
+As seen in our visual investigation (\FigRef{fig:mot}, Right), the background attention is higher when the cross frame attention compares the frames that are temporally far from each other, and the foreground attention is higher when the frames are temporally closer in the video sequence.

 To achieve this pattern of activations under user control we design an approach similar to \EqRef{eq:sa} but considering the normalized video temporal distance $d = \frac{|i - j|}{N_F}, i,j \in \{1,...,N_F\}$, the temporal injection function is defined as,